Dawit1993/alx-pre_course/0x01-git/README.md

-what is readme use for
+what is readme use for updated